Combo Scoring

 Our system creates Alerts when the risk hit on new data points is equal or higher than your Alert Score Threshold settings.
 For example, if you have Alert Score Threshold set at -50, then any risk hit matches after the fist API call on that data that you also have set to score -50 or worse will create an alert.
 Risk hits/labels set to score at -25 will not create alerts.
 If the initial score was -100 then no alerts are created.

 Each Alert lists all the information from the original API call along with username, lead ID, and reason (such as Phishing, Disposable, Botnet) so you can understand the risk impact.
 Alerts can be configured in the Portal under API Key Settings.
 You can get Alerts via email or using our Alerts API, even integrate the data into Slack.
-Other settings include what data to track and the threshold for alerts.
+Other settings include what data to track and the scoring threshold for alerts.

 Undeliverable Emails